Witiko/scm-at-arqmath3/paper/presentation.md

 In our system, we used several tokenizers:

-- To tokenize text, we used the BPE tokenizer of the `roberta-base` language model [@liu2019roberta].
+- To tokenize text, we used the byte pair encoding tokenizer of the `roberta-base` language model [@liu2019roberta].
-- To tokenize LaTeX, we trained a BPE tokenizer with a vocabulary of size 50,000 on our LaTeX dataset.
+- To tokenize LaTeX, we trained a byte pair encoding tokenizer with a vocabulary of size 50,000 on our LaTeX dataset.
 - To tokenize Tangent-L, we stripped leading and trailing hash signs from a formula representation and then split we split the remainder into tokens using pairs of hash signs separated by one or more space as the delimiter.
-- To tokenize text + LaTeX, we extended the BPE tokenizer of `roberta-base` with the `[MATH]` and `[/MATH]` tags and with the tokens recognized by our LaTeX tokenizer.
+- To tokenize text + LaTeX, we extended the tokenizer of `roberta-base` with the tokens recognized by our LaTeX tokenizer.

 * * *